 - Sales first spiked on March 13th, as schools across the state canceled classes, and restrictions against mass gatherings went into effect

-- On March 17th, the day the bay area implemented its “shelter in place” policy, represented a high point for pet store sales across the entire state
+- On March 16th, the day the bay area announced its “shelter in place” policy, represented a high point for pet store sales across the entire state

 Speaking of the bay area, let’s take a closer look at pet stores in San Francisco, Alameda, Contra Costa, San Mateo, Santa Clara, and Marin counties: